theJayTea/WritingTools/README.md

    To fix it, simply change the hotkey to **ctrl+`** or **ctrl+j** and restart Writing Tools.
    PS: If a hotkey is already in use by a program or background process, Writing Tools may not be able to intercept it.
 The above hotkeys are usualy unused.

 2. If you lock and unlock your PC, Writing Tools may not be able to detect your hotkey unless you relaunch it.
-This is a [known issue](https://stackoverflow.com/questions/67505554/python-keyboard-module-add-hotkey-is-not-working-after-you-lock-windows-once-he) with its hotkey detection library, and will be fixed in the future by moving to a much more reliable hotkey library (which should also fix the above issue!).
+This is a [known issue](https://stackoverflow.com/questions/67505554/python-keyboard-module-add-hotkey-is-not-working-after-you-lock-windows-once-he) with its hotkey detection library.
+This will be fixed in the future by moving to a much more reliable hotkey library (which should also fix the first issue!).

 3. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
 Once it launches into the background in RAM, it works instantly as usual.